The Brood: Plot

 An autopsy of the dwarf-child reveals a multitude of bizarre anatomical anomalies, primarily the absence of a navel, indicating no known means of natural human birth.
 After the murders catch the attention of newspapers, Raglan reluctantly acknowledges that the deaths coincided with his sessions with Nola relating to their respective topics.
 He closes his institute and sends his patients to municipal care with the exception of Nola.
 Frank is alerted about the closure of the institute by Hartog.

 Mike Trellan, one of Raglan's other patients, tells Frank that Nola is now Raglan's "queen bee" and in charge of some "disturbed children" in an attic.
 When Candice returns to school, two dwarf-children attack and kill Ruth in front of her class before absconding with Candice to the institute, with Frank in pursuit.
 Upon arrival, Raglan tells Frank the truth about the dwarf-children: they are the accidental product of Nola's psychoplasmic sessions; her rage about her abuse was so strong that she parthenogenetically bore a brood of creatures resembling children who psychically respond and act on the targets of her rage, with Nola completely unaware of their actions.
 Realizing the brood are too dangerous to keep anymore, Raglan plans to venture into their quarters and rescue Candice, provided that Frank can keep Nola calm to avoid provoking the children.

 Frank feigns rapprochement long enough for Raglan to collect Candice, but when he witnesses Nola give birth to another child through a psychoplasmically-induced external womb, she notices his disgust when she licks the child clean.
 The brood awakens and kills Raglan.
 Nola then threatens to kill Candice rather than lose her.
 The brood goes after Candice, who hides in a closet, but they begin to break through the door and try to grab her.
 In desperation, Frank strangles Nola to death, and the brood dies without its mother's psychic connection.
-Frank carries a visibly traumatized Candice back to his car and the two depart.
+Frank carries a traumatized Candice back to his car and the two depart.
 As the pair sit in silence, two small lesions—a germinal stage of the phenomenon experienced by Nola—appear on Candice's arm.